Conditional Discharge

 Who can get a Conditional Discharge?

-An individual may be granted a conditional discharge for the majority of offences outlined in the Criminal Code.
-As outlined in section 730(1) of the Code, an individual may be granted a conditional discharge if they have pled guilty, or been found guilty, of any offence, as long as there is no minimum penalty associated with the offence, and the maximum penalty is less than fourteen years’ imprisonment.
+It is possible to be granted a conditional discharge for many of the offences outlined in the Criminal Code.
+Pursuant to section 730(1) of the Code, an individual may be granted a conditional discharge if they have pled guilty, or been found guilty of any offence for which the maximum penalty prescribed in the Code is fourteen years in prison and where there is no minimum penalty prescribed by the Code.

 The Legal Test

 Section 730(1) of the Criminal Code outlines the legal test for a conditional discharge.
-It stipulates that the Court should only grant a conditional discharge where is in the accused’s best interest, and where it would not be against the public interest to do so.
+It indicates that a sentencing Court should only agree to grant a conditional discharge where it would not be against the public interest and would be in the best interests of the offender to do so.

 Granting a conditional discharge will almost always be in the best interest of the accused.
-Having a criminal record of any kind can have negative consequences on an individual even well into the future.
+Criminal records are permanent in Canada and having a criminal record can have negative consequences well into the offender’s future.

-The court will find that it is not in the public interest to grant a conditional discharge where they believe that the accused will commit a similar offence again in the future.
-Where the court believes an accused will commit a similar crime in the future, it would not be in the public interest to grant a discharge because the public needs to be made aware of the individual’s history.
+The court will find that it is not in the public interest to grant a conditional discharge where they have reason to believe the offender will reoffend in the future.
+Where the court believes an accused will commit another offence in the future, it would not be in the public interest to grant a discharge because the public needs to be made aware of the individual’s history.

 Negative Consequences Associated with Conditional Discharges

-While a conditional discharge will disappear from an individual’s record three years after the completion of their probation, there are still negative consequence associated with discharges.
+While a conditional discharge will disappear from the offender’s record three years after the completion of their probation, there are still negative consequence associated with discharges.

 A conditional discharge may continue to appear on a vulnerable sector check, even after the conditional discharge has expired and been removed from your record.
-Vulnerable sector checks are the most robust background checks available and will show the individual’s entire arrest history.
-Having a conditional discharge on one’s record may make it difficult to attain employment with certain vulnerable populations like children or the elderly.
+Vulnerable sector checks are the most vigorous background checks available and may include non-conviction information.
+This may make it difficult for an individual with a conditional discharge to work with certain vulnerable populations.

-A conditional discharge may also impact an individual’s ability to travel outside of Canada or have immigration consequences.
-Other countries, including the Unites States, do not recognize the difference between a discharge and a criminal conviction.
+A conditional discharge may also impact an individual’s ability to travel outside of Canada.
+Other countries, including the Unites States, may not recognize the difference between a discharge and a criminal conviction.
 As a result, they may refuse entry to anyone who has a conditional discharge on their record.

 What happens if a Breach a Condition of my Conditional Discharge?